 Forward emails to Teams for internal discussion before responding via email.

 Each Channel has an email address.
-Forward any external emails that require discussion to a Channel and ask for the input there.
+Any external emails that require discussion should be forwarded to a Channel and discussed there.
 Only respond via email once everyone is in agreement in Teams.

 If you are an owner of a Team, you have etiquette rules as well.